AElfProject/AElf/docs/CONSENSUS.md

-# Why we choose DPoS in ÆLF?
+# Why we choose DPoS in AElf?
 With the prosperity of blockchain, several technologies have gained the attention of the public which previously used to be obscure and technical - primarily cryptography and consensus.
-Today I’m going to talk about the consensus algorithms used in ÆLF blockchain to answer the question people usually ask me:
+Today I’m going to talk about the consensus algorithms used in AElf blockchain to answer the question people usually ask me:

 **"Why DPoS?"**